 In 2015 we introduced our Community Investment Policy, with the intention of making our community investment more focused and strategic, where our financial support and the volunteering of skills and expertise from our employees could make the greatest impact.

 A Charity Committee, comprising a cross section of employees, was established to oversee our charitable giving.
 Following a detailed review involving our employees, we decided to focus our community investment on supporting charities that help children and young people, the homeless and the disabled, in addition to supporting charities with military connections.

 The Connection at St Martin-in-the-Fields

 Organises self-help support networks across the UK for the adult family members of physically or emotionally injured service personnel and veterans.
-Annington was the charity’s cornerstone benefactor and we have agreed to support them for three years, donating £25,000 in FY 2015/16.
-Annington employees have also volunteered their skills, helping the charity with their business plan, providing accounting services and financial planning and identifying additional funding streams for the charity.||In addition to supporting our five key charity partners, Annington has supported other good causes in areas where we work or have housing developments, through monetary or gift in-kind donations, often in conjunction with our contract partners.
-Our employees are also encouraged to support charities that they are passionate about, through fundraising and volunteering, with the company matching their fundraising efforts up to £1,000 per individual and £2,000 per team, per year.|
+Annington was the charity’s cornerstone benefactor and we have agreed to support them for three years, donating £25,000 in FY 2017/18.
+As part of our 'in-kind' support, Annington employees have volunteered their skills, helped the charity with their business plan and financial planning and two staff continue to provide accounting services.